brittanyhowell/sv-view/README.md

     Output: One plot per SV, coverage and read details

-## Why are there so many folders?
+## Why there are so many folders

 There are multiple Go scripts in this repo, and Go can only manage one 'main' per directory.

-### But doesn't that makes you a really bad Go user?
+### But doesn't that makes you a really bad Go user

 Yes.
 Yes it does!
 And yet here we are!